Ph.D. English Language and Literature, Yale University, 1971

 - Art of the Everyday: Dutch Painting and the Realist Novel (Princeton University Press, 2008, paperback ed., 2009)

 - Harems of the Mind: Passages of Western Art and Literature (London and New Haven: Yale University Press, 2000)

 - Fictions of Modesty: Women and Courtship in the English Novel (Chicago: University of Chicago Press, 1991)

 - ed., Sex, Politics, and Science in the Nineteenth-Century Novel (Baltimore: The Johns Hopkins University Press, 1986; paperback, 1990)

 - The Death and Letters of Alice James, ed. with a biographical essay (Berkeley: University of California Press, 1981; paperback, 1983; rpt.
 Boston: Exact Change Press, 1997)

 - Language and Knowledge in the Late Novels of Henry James (Chicago: University of Chicago Press, 1976; paperback, 1980)

-UNDERGRADUATE COURSES: Victorian Novel (lecture); Jane Austen; Henry James and the Movies; Virginia Woolf; European Literary Tradition
+Undergraduate: Victorian Novel (lecture); Jane Austen; Henry James and the Movies; Virginia Woolf; European Literary Tradition

-GRADUATE COURSES: Clarissa and the Critics; Jane Austen and her Contemporaries; George Eliot and the Problem of Realism; Problems in Victorian Fiction; Dutch Painting and the Realist Novel; Hardy and his Contemporaries; Henry James, Novel Theory and Critical Practice, Novel Minds: The Representation of Consciousness from Austen to Woolf; Portraiture and Character from Hogarth to Woolf
+Graduate: Clarissa and the Critics; Jane Austen and her Contemporaries; George Eliot and the Problem of Realism; Problems in Victorian Fiction; Dutch Painting and the Realist Novel; Hardy and his Contemporaries; Henry James, Novel Theory and Critical Practice, Novel Minds: The Representation of Consciousness from Austen to Woolf; Portraiture and Character from Hogarth to Woolf